CivicTechYYC/Blockchain-Donation-Guide/README.md

 #### Stablecoins

 And that's where stablecoins come into the picture.
-A stablecoin is a generic term for a cryptocurrency with a value that is pegged to some other kind of asset, like a fiat currency, in which case crypto unit is generally equal to one dollar of fiat.
+A stablecoin is a generic term for a cryptocurrency with a value that is pegged to some other kind of asset, like a fiat currency, in which case one crypto unit is generally equal to one dollar of fiat.
 [DAI](https://makerdao.com) is one of the most popular examples at this time, along with [USD Coin](https://www.coinbase.com/usdc).

 Not all stablecoins have been able to maintain their peg, and some have turned out to be quite controversial[^5].
 From a donations perspective DAI is well-supported and will likely be a safe bet for the time being.